sarxos/webcam-capture/webcam-capture-drivers/driver-raspberrypi/README.md

 	}
 }
 ```
-One demo snapshot as follows,
+One demo snapshot as follows, please check WebcamPanelExample.java for detail.

 ![](https://raw.githubusercontent.com/alexmao86/webcam-capture/master/webcam-capture-drivers/driver-raspistill/src/etc/resources/snapshot.png)

 ## Known Problems

 Becuase is pure java image processing, so performance is not good.
-The actually fps is very low.
+The actually fps is low.
 According to test, about 500ms for PNG decoder to decode 640x480 image from raspistill stream.

 ## Driver Parameters
 this driver makes above arguments configurable, when driver instance created, it will load arguments step by step as follows,